markrcote/mrmrcote/content/posts/deconstruction-of-a-failure.md

 Changing the workflow around code reviews at the same time as changing the code-review tool itself, however, was too much at once.
-Despite some of the similarities to GitHub’s flow, the [commit-series concepts](/blog/2018/11/30/a-tale-of-two-commits/) were new to many people, as were the related concepts in Mercurial.
+Despite some of the similarities to GitHub’s flow, the [commit-series concepts](/blog/2018/11/30/a-tale-of-two-commits/) were new to many people, as were the related aspects of Mercurial.
 The shift was made all the harder by having to understand a new interface at the same time, which was pretty rough in places from the way we initially bolted the new commit-series functionality onto Review Board.